 - Ghosts and Unplanned Provoking – When you unintentionally annoy a ghost.

 - Is Your House Haunted? – A brief checklist of things that can seem like ghosts… but they’re not.
-(This will be replaced in l2018, when I publish an updated version of the related book.)
+(This will be replaced soon, when I publish an updated version of the related book.)

 - Ley Lines Mindmap – Things I consider when I plot ley lines for paranormal research.
 (Only for advanced researchers.
 This may be too confusing to leave online; for now, I’m undecided.)